THIS ARTICLE WAS ORIGINALLY PUBLISHED ON THE 25TH OF MARCH

 Sucked into what can only be described as a whirlwind, things got big fast.
 From day one, I realised this wasn’t going to be easy.
 I was back and forth to London, attending gigs up and down the country and was working 14 hour days, sometimes more, seven days a week.
 I met a whole range of people from the unsigned scene and the signed scene who warned me about the nastiness and competitiveness of the music industry.
 I thought , ‘Why do people seem so intent to put me off?’
 I persevered and just thought, ‘Hey we all have bad experiences – I’ll be okay – I don’t want to fall out with anyone – I just want to help bands out where I can.’
 This negativity has continued even up to the present day and I still get inboxes from people telling me to take it steady and that my work won’t be appreciated.
 Whilst I understand people’s concerns, I think this negative stance does nothing to attempt to change things for the better nor does it reflect the scene that I’m very proud to be part of.

 Over the years I’ve been publicly belittled, ignored, recently accused of financially ripping off naive bands and spoken down to by male sound engineers, bands, promoters, managers, photographers and venue owners.
+The hardest thing of all is though speaking up and then been made out to be some sort of trouble causer, its manipulated in such a way that you are made to look bad and its disgusting.
 I’ve been physically threatened and I’ve even been told I need to lose weight if I expect to get any respect in the public eye.
 I dare not even touch upon the sexual objectification of women in this industry as that would take a whole other article.
 Yet despite all this, I’ve been told that bad behaviour is to be excepted, accepted and that people who speak up about it are ostracised so I’m best off keeping my mouth shut.

 I am not afraid to say, as a victim of this, that misogyny and outright bullying are rampant on the scene and it really wears you down.
 However, I remain upbeat and positive as I will not allow myself to be intimitated by such behaviour.